worthington10TW/worthington10TW/_posts/2020-11-25-getting-started-with-elasticsearch.markdown

 }
 ```

-These will then be flattened when stored like this
+By default these will then be flattened when stored like this

 ```json
 {